Zefau/ioBroker.tautulli/README.md

 **Table of contents**
+1. Setup instructions
+   1. API settings
+   2. Webhook settings
-1. ..
+     1. JSON data format
+     2. Webhook data
+       1. List of available parameters
-2. ..
+       2. Notification Text Modifiers
+       3. Notification Exclusion Tags
+2. Smart Home / Alexa integration using ioBroker.javascript
-3. ..
+3. Changelog
+4. Licence

 ## Setup instructions
 Check out [Tautulli Preview](https://tautulli.com/#preview) and [install it on your preferred system](https://github.com/Tautulli/Tautulli-Wiki/wiki/Installation) if you are interested.

+### API settings
+Once Tautulli is installed, open the _Settings_ page from Tautulli dashboard and navigate to _Web Interface_.
+Scroll down to the _API_ section and make sure ```Enable API``` is checked.
+Copy the ```API key``` and enter it in the ioBroker.tautulli settings.
+Furthermore, add the Tautulli IP address and port to allow API communication.

+### Webhook settings _(not yet implemented)_
 Once installed open the settings page from Tautulli dashboard and navigate to Notification Agents as seen below:

 ![](/img/screenshot_install-01-settings.png)

 Click _Add a new notification agent_ and _Webhook_.

-1. **via local network**: If you are running both ioBroker and Tautulli on your local network, a local webhook is sufficient.
-If either one of them is on a foreign network, you may choose the option to set a webook via Internet (see below).
-For a local webook, enter the ioBroker IP adress with the port set in ioBroker.tautulli settings in _Webhook URL_ following the form ```http://192.168.2.99:1990```:
+For a webook, enter the ioBroker IP adress with the port set in ioBroker.tautulli settings in _Webhook URL_ following the form ```http://192.168.2.99:1990```:
 ![](/img/screenshot_install-02-webhook.png)

-2. **via Internet**: If ioBroker and Tautulli are running on different networks, you may set a webook via Internet using ioBroker.cloud or ioBroker.iot. **DESCRIPTION TO FOLLOW**

 Furthermore, choose ```PUT``` for the _Webhook Method_ and enter any description you like in _Description_.
 Go to the _Triggers_ tab and select all options.